hoyon/mpv-mpris/README.md

 - `/etc/mpv/scripts`: for all users
 - `~/.config/mpv/scripts`: for current user

-mpv can also be manually loaded from other directories:
+mpv can also manually load the plugin from other directories:

 ```
 mpv --script=/path/to/mpris.so video.mp4